mok-it/ntakt/README.md

 - The tool currently does not fill nationality, as it would be an overkill, and is defaulted to Hungarian.
 If you need to fill it, you can do so manually on the NTAK site.
 - The site is slow as heck, so it might be required to manually check the filled data.
 - In some cases, the gender gets misfilled
+- The tool doesn't handle room numbers, as in our experience, the camp's owner doesn't care about it too much either.